$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Experiments

 \subsection{Uncertainty Quantification Performance}

-We evaluate our HCP on the geometrical level and the uncertainty quantification.
-In the experiments here, since we do not have test part of SemanticKITTI, we randomly split the original validation part of SemanticKITTI into the calibration dataset (take up 30\%) and the test dataset (take up 70\%).
+We evaluate our HCP on the geometric level and the final uncertainty quantification.
+Since we do not have the labeled test part of SemanticKITTI, we randomly split the original validation part of SemanticKITTI into the calibration dataset (take up 30\%) and the test dataset (take up 70\%).
 For KITTI360, we use the validation part as the calibration dataset and the test part as the test dataset.

-\textbf{Geometrical Level.} For the geometry level, the target of methods is to achieve the best trade-off between IoU performance and the occupied recall of rare classes.
-To show the effectiveness of our novel KL-based score function on the geometric level, we compare it with two common score functions~(\cite{angelopoulos2021gentle}): class score ($1-f(\textbf{X})_y$) and occupied score ($1-\sum_{y=2}^M f(\textbf{X})_y$).
-Figure~\ref{fig:hcp_geometry_score_compare} shows the IoU results across different occupied recall of the considered rare class (person, $1-\alpha_o^{person}$) for different SSC models and datasets.
-The red dotted line shows the IoU of the SSC model without UQ methods.
+\textbf{Geometric Level.} For the geometric level, the target of methods is to achieve the best trade-off between IoU and the occupied recall of rare classes.
+To show the effectiveness of our novel KL-based score function on the geometric level, we compare it with two common score functions in~\citet{angelopoulos2021gentle}: class score ($1-f(\textbf{X})_y$) and occupied score ($1-\sum_{y=2}^M f(\textbf{X})_y$).
+Figure~\ref{fig:hcp_geometry_score_compare}(a) shows the IoU results across different occupied recalls of the rare class person for different datasets.
+Figure~\ref{fig:hcp_geometry_score_compare}(b) shows the IoU results across different occupied recalls of the rare class bicyclist for different basic OCC models.
+Here ``Our Depth-UP" means the basic OCC model with our Depth-UP method.
 We can see that our KL-based score function always achieves the best geometry performance for the same occupied recall, compared with two baselines.
-The two base score functions perform so badly because they cannot handle the high-level class imbalance in SSC.
-To achieve the optimal balance between IoU and occupied recall, we can adjust the occupied recall metric.
-For instance, in the second subfigure, the SSC model without HCP shows an IoU of 45.85 and an occupied recall for the person class of 20.69.
-By setting the occupied recall to 21.75, the IoU performance improves to 45.94.
-And, increasing the occupied recall beyond 30 ($45.0\%$ improvement) results in a decrease in IoU to 44.38 (3.4\% reduction).
-This demonstrates that our HCP method can substantially boost the occupied recall of rare classes with only a minor reduction in IoU.